RCmags/rcmags.github.io/_posts/aircraft/2021-09-26-tailless_autogyro.md

 # Design iterations and development

 The model autogyro required multiple iterations before it reached a satisfying design.
 It also required analyzing the flight mechanics to make an educated guess about what should be modified.

-Iteration 1
+__Iteration 1:__
 The first iteration used a conventional landing gear configuration.
 While it was simple and only required three wheels, the configuration was unstable during landings.
 The Friction of the front tires induced a braking force that unloaded the rear wheel.
 As the main wheels were in front of the center of mass, the torque caused by their cornering force caused the vehicle to rotate towards a sharper turn.
 This was destabilizing and caused the aircraft to roll over during landings.

 ![image](https://hangar.modelairplanenews.com/members/files/2020/10/1.jpg)